University of Michigan Library

 Outcome

-I conducted qualitative user research to redesign the visual informational cues of the search results landing pages.
+I conducted qualitative user research to better understand the research behaviors of the undergraduates of the 2020s and to redesign the visual informational cues of the search results landing pages.

 Team